swseighman/Native-Image-Windows-10/README.md

 ![](images/Screenshot2020-11-17222749.png)

-**NOTE:** If you don't have Visual Studio installed, you'll also need to download and install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (C development environment) to compile a native image exxecutable.
+**NOTE:** If you don't have Visual Studio installed, you'll also need to download and install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (C development environment) to compile a native image executable.

 Once you have the Windows 10 SDK and the Build Tools installed, you can install GraalVM.